gshs-ornl/wbstats/cran-comments.md

 This is a resubmission.
 In this version I have:

-* resolved NOTE on na.omit
-* lowered the number of examples to limit their total time
+* added urls to the description

 ## Test environments
 * local win install, R 3.2.0